2i2c-org/2i2c-org.github.io/content/blog/2023/cilogon-integration/index.md

    For each hub that uses CILogon, we dynamically create an OAuth [client application](https://cilogon.github.io/oa4mp/server/manuals/dynamic-client-registration.html) in CILogon and store the credentials safely, using the script at [cilogon_app.py](https://github.com/2i2c-org/infrastructure/blob/HEAD/deployer/cilogon_app.py).
 The script can also used for `updating` the callback URLs of an existing OAuth application, `deleting` a CILogon OAuth application when a hub is removed or changes authentication methods, `getting` details about an existing OAuth application, `geting all` existing 2i2c CILogon OAuth applications.

-2. For the CILogon's integration with JupyteHub's authentication workflow, we're using the [**JupyterHub CILogonOAuthenticator**](https://github.com/jupyterhub/oauthenticator/blob/main/oauthenticator/cilogon.py), which is part of the [JupyterHub OAuthenticator project](https://oauthenticator.readthedocs.io/en/latest/).
+2. For CILogon's integration with JupyterHub's authentication workflow, we're using the [**CILogonOAuthenticator**](https://github.com/jupyterhub/oauthenticator/blob/main/oauthenticator/cilogon.py), which is part of the [JupyterHub OAuthenticator project](https://oauthenticator.readthedocs.io/en/latest/).
 This is what allows JupyterHub to use common OAuth providers for authentication, and it's also a base for writing other Authenticators with any OAuth 2.0 provider.

-   _TODO: should we mention the upstream improvements of CILogonOAuthenticator as part of 2i2c integration with it?_
+   As part of this 2i2c integration with the JupyterHub CILogonOAuthenticator some important upstream fixes and enhancements to the [`oauthenticator`](https://github.com/jupyterhub/oauthenticator) were identified and performed.
+For example, the [GHSA-r7v4-jwx9-wx43](https://github.com/jupyterhub/oauthenticator/security/advisories/GHSA-r7v4-jwx9-wx43) vulnerability was reported and fixed, and a [migration guide](https://oauthenticator.readthedocs.io/en/latest/how-to/migrations/upgrade-to-15.html) containing a description of the breaking changes that were made, together with a step by step guide for the users on how to update their usage of JupyterHub CILogonOAuthenticator was provided.

 Read more about how CILogon is setup for use at 2i2c from [the docs](https://infrastructure.2i2c.org/en/latest/hub-deployment-guide/configure-auth/cilogon.html).